 What is an unsecured loan?

 An unsecured loan means you’re borrowing money for a specific purpose and you’re able to get approved because of your “credit-worthiness”.
-It’s different from a secured loan since the lender does not have rights to an assetlike a car or house .
-Some common examples of unsecured loan purposes are: weddings, travel, home renovations and debt consolidation.
+It’s different from a secured loan since the lender does not have rights to an asset travel, home renovation, weddings or debt consolidation.like a car or house .
+Unsecured loans may be used for

 An unsecured loan may be used to help consolidate your debt or help you reach specific goals.
 You should however feel comfortable and in a secure position to meet regular repayments without feeling burdened by them.